forkcms/documentation/theming guide/theme_contents.md

 Let's take a close look at what's inside Triton.

-## home.tpl & default.tpl
+## home.html.twig & default.html.twig

 These are page templates.
 These templates are used by the CMS to define the different content pages.

-## head.tpl & footer.tpl
+## head.html.twig & footer.html.twig

-These two templates are included in the above-mentionned page templates (home.tpl & default.tpl) via following code: {include:core/layout/templates/head.tpl} & {include:core/layout/templates/footer.tpl}.
+These two templates are included in the above-mentioned page templates (home.html.twig & default.html.twig) via following code: {% include "core/layout/templates/head.html.twig" }} & {% include "core/layout/templates/footer.html.twig" }}.
 Using this method, we avoid duplicate code in the page templates.
-So if you change footer.tpl it changes in all templates where it is included (huge timesaver for larger sites with a lot of page templates that contain recurring code like the `<head>` tag.)
+So if you change footer.html.twig it changes in all templates where it is included (huge time saver for larger sites with a lot of page templates that contain recurring code like the `<head>` tag.)

 ## html5.js